 Fortunately, the Indian government and other organizations are making an effort to preserve and promote tribal art.

 If you're interested in tribal art, one place you can't miss visiting is Must Art Gallery in Delhi.
-It's the world's first art gallery dedicated to tribal art from the Gond community, which is one of central India's largest indigenous communities.
-Their art is characterized by patterns of dots and dashes, and is inspired by folk stories, everyday life, nature, and social customs.
+Established in 2010, it's the world's first art gallery dedicated to tribal art from the Gond community -- one of central India's largest indigenous communities.
+Their art is characterized by patterns of dots and dashes.
+It's inspired by folk stories, everyday life, nature, and social customs.
 The works at Must Art Gallery consist of contemporary paintings and sculptures from the Pardhan Gond tribes, and many international artists are represented there.

 Also under the same roof is Gallerie AK, which specializes in all forms of traditional, contemporary, and modern Indian tribal and folk art.
 This includes Madhubani, Pattachitra, Warli, and Tanjore paintings.